eriol/quoll/README.md

 ```
 quoll send green
 ```

+The message is simply the icon name, without the extension.

 To list the icons currently available, and so the corresponding messages that we can send: